econnet/econ/do.rst

 with one being a special case.

 - product governance (values, rules, monitoring, contracts, ...) (this repo)
-- product financing (expenses, income, liabilities, ...)
+- product financing (expenses, income, `liabilities`_, ...)
 - product development (hardware, software, test, development docs, usage docs, license, ...)
 - product production (`SOP`_'s, `DMR`_, `DHF`_, ...)
 - product marketing

+The effort to create the content is called **tribute**.
+A tribute record specifies the econ and the amount of work in some internal work unit.

-All repos have *work share* information for the repo.
+All repos have *tribute* information for the repo.
-The work share needs to be stored with the content created, because the license demands profit distribution according work share.
+The tribute records need to be stored with the content created, because the license demands profit distribution according tribute.

 The *members* are owners and have access to all information.
 It allows them

 - to do their work (development and production)
-- to check the fairness (work share's, financing and marketing)
+- to check the fairness (tribute, financing and marketing)
 - interact (governance)

 The repos are a communication channel.